isoftstar-bill/IPortal.Data/README.md

-a simple .net database mapper
+a simple .net database mapper.

+simple but powerful,just like WebMatrix.Data.